 How to Make

-- In a pan add the sliced apple and asparagus spears and cover with stock.
+- In a pan, add the sliced apple and asparagus spears and cover with the vegetable stock.

 - Bring it to a boil and then allow it to simmer for about 5 to 6 minutes.

-- Remove from flame and blend it to a smooth puree.
+- Remove from flame and blend it to make a smooth puree.

 Precautionary Tips to Consider

-Moms may ask does asparagus cause gas in babies.
-The answer is yes it can.
-Therefore, it is wise to feed them in limited measures.
-Few other precautionary tips to consider can be:
+Moms may wonder if asparagus can cause gas in babies.
+The answer is yes, it can.
+Therefore, it is wise to feed asparagus in limited quantities.
+A few other precautionary tips to consider are:

 - In case you intend to pair asparagus with another food item, keep in mind to mix it with something your baby has already eaten.

-- Offer asparagus in small quantities when giving it to your baby for the first time to account for any possible allergic reaction.
+- Offer asparagus in small quantities when giving it to your baby for the first time to watch for any possible allergic reaction.